waleedalmutiry/EpiILMCT/README.md

-# EpiILMCT-package
-Continuous Time Distance-Based and Network-Based Individual Level Models for Epidemics
+# EpiILMCT: Continuous Time Distance-Based and Network-Based Individual Level Models for Epidemics

-# Project Title
 Provides tools for simulating from continuous-time individual level models of disease transmission, and carrying out infectious disease data analyses with the same models.
 The epidemic models considered are distance-based and contact network-based models within Susceptible-Infectious-Removed (SIR) or Susceptible-Infectious-Notified-Removed (SINR) compartmental frameworks.

 ## Getting Started